Fiserv/card-pointe/docs/documentation/CardPointeIntegratedTerminalSurchargeGuide.md

 ### Receipts

-If you use a Clover Flex or Mini CardPointe Integrated Terminal, the receipt printed by the terminal now includes surcharge line items to display the subtotal, surcharge, and total amounts, as well as the following disclaimer:
+If you use a Clover Flex or Mini CardPointe Integrated Terminal, the receipt printed by the terminal now includes surcharge line items to display the subtotal, surcharge, and total amounts, as well as a disclaimer.
+For example:

 *To cover the cost of accepting credit cards, we collected a 3% credit card surcharge.*